xdamah/swagger-xdamah-examples/README.md

 A. **For the same model its much easier to support requests in multiple media types - json, xml, form, multipart as swagger request body compared to regular spring approaches.
 In 1-first-example this is also demonstrated and discussed more**.

+### TODOs ###

+1. Upgrade the spring version.
+2. Upgrade the generator versions.
+3. Add integration JUNITs using the new rest client.